farmera/sare_grant/study_results_drones.md

 ###### Figure 1.
 Study Area.

 We performed kite and drone flights over the study area during two successive growth seasons.
-The results presented are for the second season only.
-In an area measuring roughly 1000 ft by 180 ft we randomly-selected 30 individual plots measuring 100 feet by 3 rows (roughly 60 ft each).
-The study area was flown and captured in two separate flights (for power consumption reasons ).
+The results presented are for the
+2017 season only using the 3DR Solo drone.
+The study area was flown and captured over two separate flights (for power consumption reasons) that overlapped in the center of the study area.
 Calibration of the Sequoia camera was performed between each flight (see [Section 4](study_methods.md) for details).

 A primary advantage of the drone compared with other methods is the ability to pre-program an exact height (250ft) and range prior to each flight.
 This advantage is clearly demonstrated in __Figure 2__ of the area taken from  'nadir' perspective.
 It shows